Do your kids always find their presents before Christmas? Keep scrolling to find out where to hide Christmas presents this year!

 For example, stack them as a resting place for items like lamps or place gifts among existing books on a shelf.

-Smaller items can go on the table with candles placed on top or used to create a festive fireplace mantel decor arrangement.
+Smaller items can go on the table with candles placed on top or be used to create a festive fireplace mantel decor arrangement.

 Trust me, you’ll feel pretty smug every time your kids enter the room!